giovannianguiano1/DH110-F22-Gio/assignment06/README.md

 ## Description of Project

-The aim of this project is to redesign WWF Together’s current interface to make is more accessible and easier to navigate.
+The aim of this project is to redesign WWF Together’s current interface to make it more accessible and easier to navigate.
 Additionally, the redesign will implement new features that will allow users to delve deeper into the sphere of biodiversity conservation.
 Some of these features include volunteer and networking opportunities and finding causes to donate to.
 In this specific demonstration, the design focuses on the donation page aspect of the app.
 The purpose of this interactive prototype is to visualize the donation page in order to create a visual skeleton and basic concepts of interactions.
 This will ultimately serve as a resource for usability testing that will help configure solutions throughout the entire design process.

 This interactive prototype is the digitalized and high-fidelity version of the paper prototype.
 It was created using Figma.
 After digitalizing the paper wireframes, small frames were transferred and scaled to the phone model (iPhone 8).
 After the transfer, a grid was utilized to to determine the best structure.
 Then, the typography styles of all texts were determined.
 These decisions informed the shapes and sizes of the buttons and icons.
 After completing all the structural parts of the grey-scale wireframes through several rounds of iterations, a color scheme was developed (a light and dark theme) that would be fitting for the intention of this app.